hashicorp/katakoda/vault-kubernetes-csi/step5.md

-The Secrets Store CSI driver *secrets-store.csi.k8s.io* allows Kubernetes to mount multiple secrets, keys, and certs stored in enterprise-grade external secrets stores into their pods as a volume.
-Once the Volume is attached, the data in it is mounted into the container's file system.
+The Secrets Store CSI driver allows Kubernetes to mount multiple secrets, keys, and certs stored in enterprise-grade external secrets stores into their pods as a volume.

 Add the Secrets Store CSI driver Helm repository.